hashiwa000/MyWebServer/README.md

 </pre>

-Application must be subclass of jp.hashiwa.webserver.app.WebApp
+Application must be subclass of jp.hashiwa.webserver.WebApp